beatlevic/beatletech/_posts/2020-10-26-docker-on-macos-without-noisy-fans.markdown

 Needless to say, but one does not setup remote access without a remote machine, so I'm assuming you have a remote Linux machine running somewhere.
 I personally use and recommend dedicated or cloud servers from [Hetzner](https://www.hetzner.com/), that is if you are located in Europe.
 I'm using the [AX51-NVMe](https://www.hetzner.com/dedicated-rootserver/ax51-nvme) Dedicated Root Server (Ryzen 7 3700X CPU, 64GB RAM, 1TB NVMe SSD), which seems comically cheap at only 59 Euros a month.
 Anyway, let's get rolling.

 #### 1. Install Docker Engine on remote host
-First, let's install Docker on your remote Linux server (I'm using the [Ubunty install instructions](https://docs.docker.com/engine/install/ubuntu/), but there you can find instructions for other distros as well):
+First, let's install Docker on your remote Linux server (I'm using the [Ubunty install instructions](https://docs.docker.com/engine/install/ubuntu/), but you can find instructions for other distros on that page as well):

 {% highlight bash %}
  ## Update the apt package index and install packages to allow apt to use a repository over HTTPS: